 FPUC: Now provides $300 per week to supplement benefits for weeks of unemployment beginning after Dec.
-26, 2020, through March 13, 2021.
+26, 2020, through June 12, 2021.
 To receive FPUC benefits, you must be receiving UI, PEUC, EB, Trade Readjustment Allowance (TRA), Voluntary Shared Work (VSW), Disaster Unemployment (DUA), or PUA.
-FPUC benefits will not be paid from July 27 to Dec.
+FPUC benefits were not be paid from July 27 to Dec.
 26, 2020, per federal guidelines.
-FPUC eligibility will begin on Dec.
-27, 2020, with the first payments set for the week ending Jan.
-2, 2021.

 Federal Pandemic Unemployment Compensation (FPUC):